WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 ## Server side

-Remember that this *Hello World* does not necessarely need any webserver.
+Remember that this *Hello World* does not necessarily need any webserver.
 Opening `index.html` directly from filesystem will work just fine in most cases.

-However following sections will assume some server side because of file serving (you really should not be doing `--allow-file-access-from-files`) and to actually reflect on real development process.
+But that's it.
+All further sections will assume some server side static file serving to actually reflect on real development process.
 If not using webserver paths will break.

-The guide is written by having directory `webpacktest-helloworld` (and in the future `webpacktest-<sectionname>`) in a directory where [*Laravel Valet*](https://laravel.com/docs/5.5/valet) is parked. *Valet* has nothing to do with *PHP* in this case, it just gives us *nginx* (that serves files from `anydirectory/public` within its park directory OOB) and *DnsMasq*, so that when `webpacktest-helloworld` directory is parked, it can be accessed via `//webpacktest-helloworld.test` domain.
-Although *Valet* is not requirement, it is really handy!
+The guide is written by having directory `webpacktest-helloworld` (and in the future `webpacktest-<sectionname>`) in a directory where *Laravel Valet* is [*parked*](https://laravel.com/docs/5.6/valet#the-park-command).
+*Valet* has nothing to do with *PHP* in this case.
+It just gives us *nginx* (that serves files from `anydirectory/public` within its park directory OOB) and *DnsMasq*, so that all directories within *park* are automatically served as `directoryname.tldofyourchoice`.
+When we put `webpacktest-helloworld` directory in *Valet park* directory, it can be accessed via `//webpacktest-helloworld.test` domain, *nginx* will automatically serve `webpacktest-helloworld/public`.
+Although *Valet* is not requirement and you can craft your own stuff, it is really handy!

 Options